marramgrass/iOSKeyboardNotifications/README.md

-This is a little toy to discover which iOS keybaord notifications are sent when.
+This is a little toy to discover which iOS keyboard notifications are sent when.
 We were particularly interested in what notifications are sent on the iPad during rotation and when using a split or undocked keyboard.

 Best used during debugging to let you poke into the info dictionaries on the notifications.